 Michigan Dental Association Foundation.
 This optional tax-deductible contribution supports the Michigan Dental Association Foundation, a 501(c)(3) philanthropic organization aligned with the Michigan Dental Association.
 Its mission is to provide financial support to individuals and programs whose focus is to enhance, educate and improve the dental profession and the oral health environment within Michigan.

 To be eligible for ADA and MDA retired status (which means a 75 percent ADA discount and an 85 percent MDA discount), you must be fully retired (not earning any income from the knowledge of dentistry).

-Four local districts charge for retired membership (Detroit, Macomb, Northeastern and Oakland County).
+Three local districts charge for retired membership (Detroit, Macomb, and Oakland County).
 The remaining local societies do not charge any retired dues.